Canada and the Vietnam War

 Canada did not officially participate in the Vietnam War.
 However, it contributed to peacekeeping forces in 1973 to help enforce the Paris Peace Accords.

 Privately, some Canadians contributed to the war effort.
-Canadian corporations sold war materiel to the U.S. government.
+Canadian corporations sold materiel to the U.S. government.
 In addition, at least 30,000 Canadians volunteered to serve in the U.S. armed forces during the war.
 At least 134 Canadians died or were reported missing in Vietnam.

-Meanwhile, tens of thousands of U.S. Vietnam War resisters emigrated to Canada to avoid the draft.
+Meanwhile, tens of thousands of U.S. Vietnam War resisters immigrated to Canada to avoid the draft.
 Largely middle class and educated, they had a significant impact on Canadian life.
 After the war, tens of thousands of Vietnamese boat people were also admitted and became a unique part of Canadian life.

 Beginnings

 During the First Indochina War between France and the Indo-Chinese nationalist and communist parties, Canada remained militarily neutral but provided modest diplomatic and economic support to the French.
 Canada was, however, part of the International Control Commission (along with Poland and India) that oversaw the 1954 Geneva Agreements that divided Vietnam, provided for French withdrawal, and would have instituted elections for reunification by 1956.
 Behind the scenes, Canadian diplomats tried to discourage both France and the United States from escalating the conflict in a part of the world Canada had decided was not strategically vital.

 Canada laid out six prerequisites to joining a war effort or Asian alliance like SEATO: